civicrm/civicrm-user-guide/docs/civic-engagement/everyday-tasks.md

 2. From the search results or Group Contacts screen, you can add the list of contacts to the event by selecting **Add Contacts to Events** from the actions list.
-To find out more about how to add contacts to events, refer to the Everyday Tasks chapter in the Events section in this book.
+To find out more about how to add contacts to events, refer to the [Mass Registrations](/events/manual-event-registration.md#mass-registrations) article in the [Events](/events/what-is-civievent.md) section in this book.
 3. Once you have added the contacts to the event, you can enter participant information or responses from multiple interactions in